File Watching and Atomic Replacement

 Stat-Based Deduplication

-A complementary approach is to ignore events where the file's observed metadata has not actually changed.
+You can also ignore events where the file's observed metadata has not changed.
 When an event fires, stat the file and compare a small signature to what you saw last time.

 let lastSeen = null;